charleskorn/VirtualPlaybackKeys/README.md

 As long as the program is running, the hotkeys will work.
 There is no UI or notification area icon.

+## Ideas for future improvements
+* Configurable mapping for any hotkey to any key
+* Tray icon and UI for configuring mappings

 ## Acknowledgements
 * [Christian Liensberger](http://www.liensberger.it/web/blog/?p=207): global hotkey registration on Windows
 * [pinvoke.net](http://pinvoke.net/): other Win32 method signatures